 KPI Rothschild's new website

-Working graphic designer Donna Robertson from Robertson Creative, we helped prepare KPI Rothschild's new website for go-live.
+Working with graphic designer Donna Robertson from Robertson Creative, we helped prepare KPI Rothschild's new website for go-live.
 We wrote and edited the content; produced profiles for the KPI team; and assisted with site changes and some imagery.